Stephen Hendry: Personal life

-At age 16, Hendry began dating 17-year-old Amanda Tart.
-Despite strong disapproval from his then-manager Doyle, who feared that a girlfriend would distract him from snooker, the two continued to see each other.
-They married on 30 June 1995, shortly after his fifth world title win.
-Their son Blaine was born the following year.
-The couple struggled to have more children and underwent multiple IVF procedures.
+Hendry lived in a flat in South Queensferry during the early part of his professional snooker career.
+He first met Mandy Tart at the 1984 Pontins Open while her older sister Maria (later Cahill) was competing in the women's division.
+Hendry and Mandy subsequently began a relationship.
+Despite strong disapproval from Hendry's then-manager Ian Doyle, who feared that a girlfriend would distract him from snooker, they continued to see each other.
+They married in Muthill, Perthshire, on 30 June 1995, the month after Hendry won his fifth world title.
+Their first child, a son, was born the following year.
+The couple wanted to have more children and underwent multiple IVF procedures.
 In 2003, they had a stillborn son.
-They subsequently had another son, Carter, born in 2004.
-Amanda's sister Maria, a leading female snooker player in the 1980s and 1990s, married Patrick Cahill; their son James Cahill has also played snooker professionally.
+They subsequently had another son, born in 2004.

-In the 2010s, Hendry underwent financial struggles and divorce.
 In August 2011, HM Revenue and Customs successfully applied to Glasgow Sheriff Court to liquidate the assets of Stephen Hendry Snooker Ltd, the company set up to manage his sponsorships and promotion, following its failure to pay an £85,000 tax bill.
-In 2014, two years after his initial retirement, Hendry—then aged 45—left his wife to pursue a relationship with 26-year-old children's entertainer and actress Lauren Thundow, whom he met while she was selling merchandise at Snooker Legends exhibition events.
-He began living with Thundow in the south of England.
-Amanda Hendry subsequently accused him of cheating on her with a woman half his age, of leaving her "destitute", and of rarely visiting his children.
+In 2014, two years after his retirement, Hendry left his wife to pursue a relationship with children's entertainer and actress Lauren Thundow, whom he met while she was selling merchandise at Snooker Legends exhibition events.
+He began living with Thundow, who is 19 years his junior, in the south of England.
+Mandy accused him of cheating on her with a woman half his age, of leaving her "destitute", and of rarely visiting his children.
 During divorce proceedings, accountants failed to uncover significant wealth held by Hendry; his wife said she did not know what had happened to his tournament winnings, commenting "we never spent any of it".
-In 2021, she sold the couple's former home in Auchterarder, which she had received as part of their divorce settlement, for around £875,000.
+In 2021, Mandy sold the couple's former home in Auchterarder, which she had received as part of their divorce settlement, for around £875,000.

 Hendry's father Gordon died from cancer in 2017 at age 68.
-In 2018, he published his autobiography, Me and the Table.
-In 2022, he launched a YouTube channel, Stephen Hendry's Cue Tips, which presents instructional content as well as conversations over frames of snooker with players and other personalities.
-He has a single-figure golf handicap and enjoys poker and football; he supports Scottish team Heart of Midlothian.
+Hendry published his autobiography, Me and the Table, in 2018.
+In 2022, he launched a YouTube channel, Stephen Hendry's Cue Tips, which presents instructional content, player interviews, and challenges.
+He has a single-figure golf handicap.